 A complete description of the build would obviously take way too long to detail but for the most part these following pictures will be self-explanatory to the builders of custom racing cars:

-The current powerful flat-four engine combined with the current 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) a few touches of modern technology should make the car’s performance more than a match for most real Group B cars.
-It will remain a work in progress for quite some time as I hope to perform one major “evolution” each year as was permitted by the Group B rules, and implement more 1980’s touches as long as they do not detract from performance.
+The current 435 BHP flat-four engine combined with the current 1090 kg weight, perfect 50/50 distribution (with crew), and (let’s be honest) a few touches of modern technology should make the car’s performance more than a match for most genuine Group B cars.
+With an ultimate goal of 550 BHP (with the Audi 5 cylinder) paired with a metric tonne or less of weight, the project will remain a work in progress for quite some time as I hope to perform one major “evolution” each year as was permitted by the Group B rules, and possibly implement more 1980’s touches as long as they do not detract from performance.

 I therefore dedicate the “53B RS-Turbo” (53 / mkII Gruppe B RallyeSport Turbo) to the exploits and sacrifice of the courageous drivers and co-drivers, imaginative engineers, hardy mechanics, and everyone involved in making what Group B was.
 I also much affectionately dedicate the car to every artist, actor/actress, musician, filmmaker, and everyone responsible for shaping the 1980’s into the best decade to ever have been.
 Shall they be remembered forever!